cloudblog004/fantasticfoodies/content/en/posts/77-recipe-of-super-quick-homemade-chinese-poached-chicken-with-slow-cooker.md

 - "4 tablespoons sesame oil"
 - "10 garlic cloves chopped"
 recipeinstructions:
 - "Add water, ginger, garlic, scallions and salt to the slow cooker.
 Stir well.
 Add chicken.
-Put the slow cooker lid on, press the &#34;low&#34; button and set the timer for 4 hours."
+Put the slow cooker lid on, press the *low* button and set the timer for 4 hours."
 - "After 4 hours, check if the chicken has been cooked or not.
 Otherwise, cook for another hour (this depends on the size of the chicken)."
 - "Take the chicken out (save the broth for another use), brush the chicken with soy sauce."
 - "Heat sesame oil, saute the chopped garlic until golden brown.
 Keep stirring, don&#39;t let it get burnt.
 Pour the garlic and the oil over the chicken that has been brushed with soy sauce."